eander462/blog/_posts/2022-05-23-Setting-Up-Working-Monitors-On-Ubuntu.md

 ## USB-C-0 disconnected (normal left inverted right x axis y axis)
 ```

-It looks confusing, but don't worry, there's only one bit of information we need from here: the monitor names.[^5] The monitor names are the strings on the left called DP-0 or HDMI-0.
-I have a lot of options, but only those two are connected.
+It looks confusing but don't worry, there's only one bit of information we need from here: the monitor names.[^5] The monitor names are the strings on the left called DP-0 or HDMI-0.
+I have a lot of monitor ports, but only those two are connected.
 As you can see my HDMI-0 is the primary monitor, which is wrong.
 I want it to be DP-0.
 To switch it I run the following command.

 [^5]: You can also use the following command to extract the names directly, but I find regular expressions a bit confusing, so I currently prefer to do it manually. xrandr | grep -e " connected"